DavidEscalante/esbui/README.md

 Latest changes include:

+- Fixed and error that caused the progress bar on the map to not restart
 - Cleaner code
 - You can now skip 2 seconds forward and backward by clicking on the right or left side of the map
 - New sound effects